To get the class url, contact email@example.com

 Speedup factors in the order of two magnitudes make it possible to process and extract information from huge datasets, for example the images of the ImageNet Large Scale Visual Recognition Challenge.
 When experimenting with learning algorithms, the experiment duration is drastically reduced.

-will have weekly meetings.
-We'll agree on a time slot for
+weekly meetings.
+We'll agree on a time slot for these meetings

 University of Bonn, Institute for Computer Science, Departments: I, II, III, IV, V, VI Impress Data Privacy Statement